bassrehab/bassrehab.github.io/_posts/2025-11-19-mcp-maturity-model.md

 - Higher complexity, harder to debug
 - Benefit from sophisticated context strategies

 Anthropic's guidance: "Many use cases that appear to require agents can be solved with simpler workflow patterns."
 If you can map out the steps in advance, you probably want a workflow, not an agent.
-Keep this distinction in mind as we explore the maturity levels—workflows typically need less sophisticated context management than true agents.
+Keep this distinction in mind as we explore the maturity levels - workflows typically need less sophisticated context management than true agents.

 <br />